 Write Action is a community-based, grass-roots organization formed in 1999 to strengthen a community of writers in Brattleboro and the surrounding area and to nurture, encourage, and promote the literary arts in the at-large community.
-Write Action’s work within the project will center on finalizing the long-awaited book on Brattleboro’s publishing history as well as mentoring writing in the classroom
+Write Action’s work within the project will center on finalizing the long-awaited book on Brattleboro’s publishing history, mentoring

 Brattleboro Literary Festival